Preschool funding agreement

 The tool will be developed and validated in 2024 and trialled nationally in 2025.

-Australian Council for Educational Research (ACER), in partnership with Goodstart Early Learning and Ninti One, has been selected by the Australian Government to lead the development of the Preschool Outcomes Measure.
+The Australian Government selectd the Australian Council for Educational Research (ACER), in partnership with Goodstart Early Learning and Ninti One, to lead the development of the Preschool Outcomes Measure.

-Ninti One will ensure Indigenous perspectives are included throughout the development and validation process of the tool.
-This process will ensure the final products that are trialled in 2025 are inclusive and work well for all children.
+Ninti One will ensure Indigenous perspectives are included throughout the development and validation of the tool.
+This process will ensure the final products trialled in 2025 are inclusive and work well for all children.

-The tool will provide teachers with information they can use to inform children’s learning.
-The tool is expected to align with approved learning frameworks such as the Early Years Learning Framework V2.0, 2022, or state-approved equivalents.
+The tool will give teachers information they can use to inform children’s learning.
+The tool is expected to align with approved learning frameworks like the Early Years Learning Framework V2.0, 2022, or state-approved equivalents.

 Use of the tool will be optional.

 We are working with the Australian Government to ensure the tool will suit Western Australian schools.
-The trial in 2025 will give us a chance to look at how well the tool supports students, teachers and reduces workload.
+The trial in 2025 will give us a chance to look at how well the tool supports students and teachers, and reduces workload.

 We will provide updates once further details about the tool and the trial emerge.

-For more information about the preschool outcome measure, refer to the Australian Government Website
+For more information about the preschool outcome measure, refer to the Australian Government website2.